nfmoore/azureml-mlops-example-scenarios/.github/docs/step-by-step.md

 # Step-by-Step Setup

-> **Note:**
-> As with all Azure Deployments, this will incur associated costs.
+> **_Note_**: As with all Azure Deployments, this will incur associated costs.
 Remember to teardown all related resources after use to avoid unnecessary costs.

 ## Prerequisites